 Advanced Vision Surgery Ltd support the excellent work of the Refugee Council in their efforts to help the child victims of war.
 As a parent of 2 little girls Mr Angunawela was very moved by the stories of child refugees of the war in Syria when invited to the Better Community Business Network annual charity dinner in February 2016.
-AVS gave £1000 to become a guardian to one of these children and support the work of the Refugee Council on their behalf.
+The AVS clinic pledged £1000 to become a guardian to one of these children and support the work of the Refugee Council on their behalf.

 £275'000 was raised for the Refugee Council by generous donors during the evening.

 We support Lend With Care

 Advanced Vision Surgery has pledged £10'000 in 2015 to the microfinance loan charity Lend With Care.
 Lend With Care allows donors to help people in developing countries to help themselves by investing in simple business ideas.
 As these businesses grow it lifts these entrepreneurs and their families out of poverty and on a path to success and survival.
 Helping people to help themselves to lead a life with the basics of survival that we take for granted in the UK.

 Mr Angunawela's clinic will continue to donate to Lend With Care by contributing money from each surgery undertaken.
 Please follow the link to help someone improve their life - Lend With Care

 Mr Angunawela supports the Himalayan Vision Project